 These types of questions have many variations, it may come as a question or describing a situation that you might’ve been involved in.
 Usually, the interviewer or the client is not trying to trick you but necessarily to determine your personality and how you are handling some situation in a professional environment.
 Even if you get a classy direct question it is good to have prepared an answer based on the things you think are relevant for the interview.
 As a hint, it could be a list of things, like projects, situations where you have excelled, or areas where you’ve struggled.
 Some examples to support your claims could be useful.
 The goal is to wow your client and highlight your accomplishments with your knowledge or skills.

 #4 Ask them some questions

-It is good to practice, and besides there are tons of helpful “how to handle interview” guidelines and tips on the internet.
+It is good to practice, and besides, there are tons of helpful “how to handle interview” guidelines and tips on the internet.
 Of course, feeling a bit anxious about going to a job interview is so normal, but a little prep can make you feel relaxed, comfortable, and ready to talk and give your best shot.
-Sometimes you might not get the job, this usually doesn’t mean you’re not good enough, in most cases it may be a decision based on the not quite fit to the job description or the right match of personality.
+Sometimes you might not get the job, but this usually doesn’t mean you’re not good enough, in most cases it may be a decision based on not quite fitting the job description or the right match of personality.
 The thing is not to take it by heart because for sure you were the best version of yourself while being interviewed.

 So, take a chance to explore, research, prep for the job, ask questions and soon the dream job can land in your hands.